Anders Michanek

-Anders Michanek (born 30 May 1943 in Stockholm, Sweden) is a Speedway rider.
+Anders Michanek (born 30 May 1943) is a Swedish Speedway rider.
 In 1974 he won the Speedway World Championship in his Swedish homeland with a maximum score of 15 points.
+He earned 101 caps for the Sweden national speedway team.

 Career

-Michanek had a very successful career riding in the British League.
+Michanek was born on 30 May 1943 in Stockholm, Sweden.
+He had a successful career riding in the British League.
 He initially signed for the Long Eaton Archers in 1967 before going on to ride for various clubs including Leicester Lions, Newcastle Diamonds, Reading Racers, Ipswich Witches and Cradley Heathens.

+Michaenk won the Speedway World Team Cup with Sweden in 1970.

+During the 1971 Swedish final, Michanek refused to participate in a re-run for the title and was disqualified.
+Michanek and Göte Nordin both finished on 14 points and in the race off Michanek beat Nordin after the latter pulled out of the race, claiming that he saw a red light to stop the race.
+The match referee ordered a re-run but Michanek refused to take part claiming there was no red light.
+The incident resulted in violence between rival supporters and was headline news in Sweden.
+Michanek contemplated retirement from the sport but continued to ride.
+Spurred on by the incident he went on to win the Swedish title the following year and then won four more during his career.

+In 1973, he won the 1973 Speedway World Pairs Championship partnering Tommy Jansson in Borås.

 Michanek won the World Final in 1974 at the Ullevi Stadium in Gothenburg, and won the Swedish Individual Championship several times.
-He won the World Long Track Final in 1977 at Aalborg in Denmark.
+He also successfully defended his world pairs crown in 1974 at the Hyde Road Speedway in Manchester with Sören Sjösten.
+He won for a third time in succession in 1975 in Wrocław, Poland, with Tommy Jansson again.

 When Michanek finished second behind Denmark's Ole Olsen in the 1975 World Final at London's Wembley Stadium, it was reported that he was relieved to have relinquished his world title as he had not enjoyed the pressure of being the World Champion.
 Reports also told that he only started to enjoy the 1975 Final after finishing third in his opening heat behind Olsen and Russian rider Viktor Trofimov knowing that from that point he was not likely to repeat his 1974 win.
 This was reflected when he came out and won his final four races to finish 2 points behind the undefeated Olsen in second place.

-Anders Michanek also won the World Pairs Championship in 1973 in Borås with Bernt Persson, again in 1974 at the Hyde Road Speedway in Manchester with Sören Sjösten, and a third time in succession in 1975 in Wrocław, Poland with Tommy Jansson.
-He also won the Speedway World Team Cup with Sweden in 1970.

 In 1977, Michanek won the Long Track World Championship in Aalborg, Denmark.